JOIN LOGIN JOIN

 Inquisitor KroyleKroyle might be one of the sleeper hits of the reveal.
 He’s an Ordo Xenos hunter riding a six-legged Garralisk and packing alien-hunting gear, with multiple head options for both rider and mount.

-Inquisitor KroyleWe think he’s weird in exactly the right way.
-He looks like the kind of model hobbyists will either paint immediately or spend three months planning because they do not want to mess it up.
+Inquisitor KroyleWe think he’s weird in exactly the right way, because he looks like the kind of model hobbyists will either paint immediately or spend three months planning because they do not want to mess it up.

 Intranzia Fraye, Dogmata Superior